 NCAA Rules for Academic-Athletic Fellows

-Princeton University is a member of the Ivy Group and the National Collegiate Athletic Association (NCAA) and is committed to maintaining a high degree of integrity in its athletic program.
-We need all of you to join us in meeting this expectation.
-Please read the summary below and if you ever have questions, contact Anthony Archbald (firstname.lastname@example.org or 8-4948) or Kelly Widener (email@example.com or 8-5312).
+Princeton University is a member of the Ivy Group and the National Collegiate Athletic Association (NCAA) and is committed to maintaining a high degree of integrity in its athletics program.
+It is important that all of the Academic-Athletic Fellows join us in meeting this expectation.
+Please read the summary below and if you ever have questions or would like to arrange a meal, contact Allison Rich (email@example.com or 8-3751) or Kelly Widener (firstname.lastname@example.org or 8-5312) in the Compliance Office.

-Occasional Meals: You may provide an occasional meal to a student-athlete or whole team on infrequent and special occasions at your home or in a local restaurant.
+Occasional Meals: You may provide an occasional meal to a student-athlete or entire team on infrequent and special occasions at your home or in a local restaurant.
 You may provide reasonable local transportation to student-athletes to attend the meal function only if the meal is in your home.
+Please contact the Compliance Office to receive approval before hosting such meals.

-Practice: You may attend practices, but may not participate in any coaching activities (offering strategic advice to the athletes, demonstrating any skill, being part of team drills or skill instruction, etc.)
+Practice: You may attend practices, but may not participate in any coaching activities (including offering strategic advice to the student-athletes, demonstrating skills, taking part in team drills or skill instruction, etc.)

 Recruiting: You may meet with prospects and their parents/guardians when they are on campus.
-You may provide a meal at your home for a prospect and his/her parents or guardians on an official visit, provided the meal is on a scale comparable to that of normal life, is not excessive in nature and occurs only on one occasion during the visit.
+You may also provide a meal at your home for a prospect and his/her parents or guardians on an official visit, provided the meal is on a scale comparable to that of normal life, is not excessive in nature and occurs only once during the visit.
+Please contact the Compliance Office to receive approval before hosting such meals.

 Miscellaneous Permissible Activities: